chrisrivero-dev/MapScanTracker/README.md

 ---

-ScanMapsApp is a Python/Tkinter application developed by **Christopher Rivero** for the Orange County Assessor’s Office (Mapping Division).
+MapScanTracker is a Python/Tkinter application developed by **Christopher Rivero** for the Orange County Assessor’s Office (Mapping Division).
 It simplifies how mapping technicians log and track completed map scans, providing an easy-to-use GUI for quick data entry and automatic Excel logging.

 ---